Roberto-Mameli/libmixf/examples/README.txt

 a lock that will be released at program termination.
 After that, the program enters an infinite loop, in which it expects input from the keyboard.
-When a key other than space is pressed, the program simply update some internal counters.
+When a key other than space is pressed, the program simply updates some internal counters.
 Counters are managed through counters handling libmixf functions.
 The program collects counters with a base interval of 5 minutes (e.g. at HH:00, HH.05, and so on up to HH:55) and an aggregate interval of 30 minutes (e.g. at HH:00 and HH:30 of every hour).
 Base counters are dumped to "../stats/base" directory, while aggregate counters are dumped to "../stats/aggr".
-Te program collects the following scalar counters:
+The program collects the following scalar counters:
    1. TotalNumberLowerCaseLetters
    2. TotalNumberUpperCaseLetters
    3. TotalNumberDigits